 Prescott Indivisible was founded in 2017, when Paul Hamilton and Nicole Romine put an ad in the local paper, requesting local progressives to show up at the library.
 Over 100 people lined up.
 In short order, we had formed a local chapter of the national Indivisible movement.
-Within six months we adopted a set of Guidelines that sets the framework in which we work, designed a logo and printed and sold t-shirts.
+Within six months we adopted a set of Guidelines in which we work, designed a logo and printed and sold t-shirts.
 Our mailing list quickly expanded from 100 to over 1,200.
 We usually have 100 or more attend our general monthly meetings.

 Some Examples of Our Impact